 “If you don’t know history, then you don’t know anything.
 You are a leaf that doesn’t know it is part of a tree. ”

 In History we aim to stimulate and actively engage pupils through delivery of academically challenging enquiries aimed at firing their curiosity and imagination about the past.
 We support pupils to investigate a range of significant historical events, individuals and issues, in order to develop an understanding of their impact on today’s societies.
 Through these, we seek to encourage pupils to be independent and reflective learners, capable of forming balanced arguments and reasoned judgements.

 Overall, we want to inspire pupils to become creative and critical thinkers who are eager to explore, question and communicate their views, ideas and learning.

-We feel passionately, that good history requires pupil to experience history ‘around us’ and to have the opportunity to participate in activities both within and outside of the classroom that makes history more relevant.
-Further, we aim to enrich the cultural and social experiences of pupils within a historical context and to provide additional support for success in external examinations.
+We feel passionately, that good history requires pupils to experience history ‘around us’ and to have the opportunity to participate in activities both within and outside of the classroom that makes history more relevant.
+Further we aim to enrich the cultural and social experiences of pupils within a historical context and to provide additional support for success in external exams.

 Pupils will have access to a range of extra-curricular activities, at key stage 3 we run a weekly ‘Horrible Histories’ club allowing pupils to explore the more gruesome histories of a number of time periods.
 To support their investigations of the Civil War pupils will have the opportunity to visit Skipton Castle.
 We are also aiming to build links with a number of local historic organisations and locations to ensure we have a strong link to our own heritage.
 Key Stage 4 pupils will also have the opportunity to further their study of the historic environment visit Whitechapel and complete the Jack the Ripper trail.